CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

+Bare minimum:

+Build new db-migrator AMI.
+Make new migrator service account available to db-migrator ami.
+Add new stages to TEST, SBX, PROD that runs the migrator app as migrator service account on a new migrator instance.
+Ensure credentials live long enough to handle long-running migrations.
+Estimated additional deployment time 10-12 mins.

+Future possibilities:

+Don't run the migration step if we are up to date.

 Where should this new app run?
 Should we provision an instance for it or run it on the existing ETL node?
 Need to consider logging, monitoring and alerting for this application particularly if we support